cointop-sh/cointop/README.md

 - Q: How do I display the chart for the highlighted coin?

-  - A: Press <kbd>Enter</kbd> to toggle chart for the highlighted coin.
+  - A: Press <kbd>Enter</kbd> to toggle the chart for the highlighted coin.

 - Q: How do I change the chart date range?